Best Body Composition Exercises – Introduction

 Exercises for Body Composition – Final Thoughts

-With an excellent nutrition plan, any of these exercises for body composition mentioned above will help you transform how you look and feel.
-However, I think I will always be partial to squats and deadlifts; try them out, you might also experience the same body transformation results!
+Together with an excellent nutrition plan, any of these exercises for body composition mentioned above will help you transform how you look and feel, faster than you ever thought possible!

 Or you can also use the 3×5 Workout: The Only Strength Training Program You Will Ever Need.

-And last, if you feel you need to take off some weight before embarking on a weight training program, please consider picking up a copy of my ebook How to Lose 20 Pounds in 3 Months; thank you!
+And last, if you feel you need to take off some weight before embarking on a weight training program, please consider picking up a copy of my ebook The Hashi Mashi Plan to Lose 20 Pounds in 3 Months; thank you!